MD, Jefferson Medical College (Philadelphia, PA)

 Memorial Hospital for Cancer and Allied Diseases

-In the past, my clinical research interests at Memorial Hospital have focused on the prevention and therapy of infectious complications of neoplastic diseases in adult and pediatric oncology patients.
-My efforts have been directed toward immunoprophylaxis (active immunization), chemoprophylaxis, and mechanical (barrier) methods of preventing infection as well as the chemotherapy and immunotherapy of such infections.
-We have performed highly informative trials with live, attenuated varicella vaccine in children with ALL in remission for one year.
-With the collaboration of Hospital Infection Control, we have investigated outbreaks of vancomycin-resistant Enterococcus faecium and are using molecular epidemiology to track strains on adult and pediatric impatient services at Memorial Sloan-Kettering.
+My clinical research interests at Memorial Hospital focus on the prevention and therapy of infectious complications of neoplastic diseases in adult and pediatric oncology patients.
+My efforts have been directed towards immunoprophylaxis (active immunization), chemoprophylaxis, and mechanical (barrier) methods of preventing infection as well as the chemotherapy and immunotherapy of such infections.
+We have performed highly informative trials with live, attenuated varicella vaccine in children with A.L.L. in remission for one year.
+With the collaboration of Hospital Infection Control, we have investigated outbreaks of vancomycin-resistant Enterococcus faecium and are using molecular epidemiology to track strains on adult and pediatric impatient services at MSKCC.

-We used retrospective reviews of positive blood cultures to establish the frequency and importance of different bacteria and fungi as pathogens in the setting of the immunocompromised host.
-As an example, we performed studies of catheter-related sepsis due to Rhodotorula species and Malassezia furfur.
-Prospective studies, such as the evaluation of infections in patients with indwelling intravascular devices, altered the manner in which we diagnose and treat such infections.
-Our observations led us to propose new approaches to reduce the incidence and cost of catheter-related infections.
-Furthermore, we can now determine which patients will benefit most from specific types of catheters and have examined the effects of increasing the frequency of flushing on the risk of infection.
-Finally, we have investigated the optimal duration of therapy that is required for effective treatment of catheter-related sepsis.
+We are using retrospective reviews of positive blood cultures to establish the frequency and importance of different bacteria and fungi as pathogens in the setting of the immunocompromised host.
+As an example, we have performed studies of catheter-related sepsis due to Rhodotorula species and Malassezia furfur.
+Prospective studies, such as the evaluation of infections in patients with indwelling intravascular devices, have altered the manner in which we diagnose and treat such infections.
+Our observations have led us to propose new approaches to reduce the incidence and cost of catheter-related infections.
+Furthermore, we have been able to determine which patients will benefit most from specific types of catheters and have examined the effects of increasing the frequency of flushing on the risk of infection.
+Finally, we have also investigated the optimal duration of therapy that is required for effective treatment of catheter-related sepsis.

 Seo SK and Brown AE.
 Hospital-acquired fever.
 In: Schlossberg, David (ed).
 Clinical Infectious Disease.
 3rd edition.
 New York: Cambridge University Press;2008:745-748.